alteryx/compose/README.md

 4. For everything else, the core developers can be reached by email at [help@featurelabs.com](mailto:help@featurelabs.com).

 ## Citing Compose
-Compose is built upon a newly defined part of the machine learning process - prediction engineering.
-If you use Compose please consider citing this paper:
+Compose is built upon a newly defined part of the machine learning process — prediction engineering.
+If you use Compose, please consider citing this paper:
 James Max Kanter, Gillespie, Owen, Kalyan Veeramachaneni.
 [Label, Segment,Featurize: a cross domain framework for prediction engineering.](https://dai.lids.mit.edu/wp-content/uploads/2017/10/Pred_eng1.pdf) IEEE DSAA 2016.

 BibTeX entry: